 holds, where \(\chi\) indicates the Euler characteristic of a topological space.
 Note here that

-because \(X\) is the smooth manifold, i.e., the CW complex and the degree of the covering map \(\pi:\widetilde{X} \to X\) is two.
+because \(X\) is a smooth manifold, i.e., a CW complex and the degree of the covering map \(\pi:\widetilde{X} \to X\) is two.
 Moreover, according to the proof of Proposition \ref{prop1.1} and Remark \ref{rem2.7}, the number of singular fibers of \(f \circ \pi\) is \(2n\).
 So we have

 here we assume that the genus of \(f \circ \pi\) is \(k\).
 It follows from the equations \eqref{(2.2)}, \eqref{(2.3)}, and \eqref{(2.4)} that \(k=g-1\), and we thus get the assertion.

 \end{rem}